lightkurve/lightkurve/docs/source/index.rst

           in particular NASA’s Kepler and TESS exoplanet missions.
         </p>
         <p>
-          Lightkurve aims to lower barriers, promote best practices, and reduce costs by providing high-quality <a href="api/index.html">API's</a> and
+          Lightkurve aims to lower barriers, promote best practices, reduce costs, and improve scientific fidelity
-          <a href="tutorials/index.html">tutorials</a>
+          by providing accessible Python <a href="api/index.html">tools</a> and
-          accessible to everyone.
+          <a href="tutorials/index.html">tutorials</a>.
         </p>
       </div>